uyuni-project/uyuni-rfc/accepted/0000-payg-cloud-integration.md

   - each repository full URL, including the hostname of the nearest RMT server
   - a special authentication header

-Since zypper plugins are standalone executable and communicate via a simple text protocol on stdin/stdout: https://github.com/openSUSE/zypp-plugin/blob/master/python/zypp_plugin.py
+Since zypper plugins are standalone executables and communicate via a simple text protocol on stdin/stdout: https://github.com/openSUSE/zypp-plugin/blob/master/python/zypp_plugin.py

 we can call such a zypper plugin ("impersonating zypper") to compute URLs and headers in a trivial and cross-Cloud way.